tokio-rs/website/content/blog/2021-05-14-inventing-the-service-trait.md

 Our little `Handler` trait is working quite nicely, but currently it only supports our `HttpRequest` and `HttpResponse` types.
-It would be nice if those where generic, so users could use whatever type they want.
+It would be nice if those were generic, so users could use whatever type they want.

 We make the request a generic type parameter of the trait so that a given service can accept many different types of requests.
 That allows defining